qmat-geqs/qmat-geqs.github.io/index.md

 Perhaps, if you're patient enough, some content will be added here!

 ### Antoine Royer
-> *Student in physics, Faculty of Sciences and Engineering, University of Toulouse III (Paul Sabatier).*
+> *Student in oceanography, atmospheric physics and climatology, Faculty of Sciences and Engineering, University of Toulouse III (Paul Sabatier).*

 I Manage the IT part of the project, providing and maintaining a fully documented Python package.